Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - BackBox – Ubuntu-based distribution for penetration tests and security assessments.

-- Parrot – Distribution similar to Kali, with multiple architecture.
+- Parrot – Distribution similar to Kali, with multiple architectures with 100 Hacking Tools.

 - Buscador – GNU/Linux virtual machine that is pre-configured for online investigators.